beckje01/gr8us-2013-plugin-talk/slides.md

 In BuildConfig.groovy add:

-`grails.project.plugins.dir="./plugins"`
+	grails.project.plugins.dir="./plugins"

 ~~
 ### The Good

 * Easy Setup
+* Chagnes Reload //TODO confirm with code

 ~~
 ### The Bad

 * All or Nothing for Plugins
 * Ignores Versions
+* Hard to use the power of VCS

 ~~
 ### The Ugly

 * Unclear on what has changed
-* Hard to use the power of VCS
 * Upgrade Pain
 * Easy to destory changes